ElHaddadAyoub/HolaBlog/README.md

-# Simple React Applcation using hooks , and Json Server
+# Simple React Application using hooks , and Json Server

 # For run the application do this